1962

 chauffeur who drove Marilyn back home.

-Marilyn had an appointment at the Fox with Peter Levathes, to talk about the conditons of her return on the shooting.
+Marilyn had an appointment at the Fox with Peter Levathes, to talk about the conditions of her return on the shooting.
 For this meeting, Agnes Flanagan and Whitey Snyder came to take care of her appearance.

 The issue of Life magazine of June 22